 In this Guide:

-By default, all five databases in Web of Science are searched at the same time.
+By default, all six databases in Web of Science Core Collection are searched at the same time.
 To use a specific citation database

-select More Settings, then deselect the databases that are not desired and select the time period desired.
+select Editions, then deselect the databases that are not desired and select the time period desired.

-Use the drop-down menu abovef the search box(es) to do the following searches:
+Use the drop-down menu to the left of the search field to do the following searches:

 Author Search: Use this option to search by author last name and initial of first and middle name.

 Cited Reference Search: Use this option to search for articles that have cited a particular journal article or book.
 Fill in as much information as you know and click on Search.

 Advanced Search: Use this option to search with field labels (to limit the search to a particular field, like author or journal).
 See online help for more details.